AntonKueltz/fastecdsa/README.rst

 -------------------------
 The initial release of this package was targeted at python2.7.
 Earlier versions may work but have no guarantee of correctness or stability.
 As of release 1.2.1+ python3 is supported as well.
-Due to python2's EOL on January 1st 2020 release 2.x of this package only supports python3.5+.
+Due to python2's EOL on January 1st 2020 release 2.x of this package only supports python3.

 Operating Systems Supported
 ---------------------------
-This package is targeted at the Linux and MacOS operating systems.
-Due to the the dependency on the GMP C library building this package on Windows is difficult and no official support or distributions are provided for Windows OSes.
-See issue11_ for what users have done to get things building.
+As of v4 most flavors of Linux/MacOS/Windows are supported. v3 and below requires the GMP library which has historically made building and installing on the Windows platform difficult.
+Note that this package is optimized for 64bit operating systems that support 64bit mathematical operations like multiplication in their instruction set.

 Supported Primitives
 --------------------